 - “The Sovereign Individual”.
 This one is more academic but it inspires many bitcoin and other maximalists because it accurately predicted in the 90s the rise of something similar to Bitcoin.
 It talks about how societies might evolve and how nation-states will dissolve.

 - “Bitcoin Billionaires” by Ben Mezric is a fast read.
 It is by the guy who wrote The Social Network so you can read it in a hammock on your holiday.

 Who to follow on Twitter to learn about crypto

 OK, most of the discussion around anything important in crypto happens on Twitter.
 That’s why they call it crypto Twitter.
 If you are looking for trading advice you will find loads of self-proclaimed experts on your own.
 But for higher caliber content I recommend following

 - @TaschaLabs.
 Thought leader and researcher who looks at crypto from a more macro framework

 - @glengoodman.
 He does not tweet that often but when he does I pay attention.
-He mostly tried to identify whether we are in a downtrend or uptrend.
+He mostly tries to identify whether we are in a downtrend or an uptrend.